sensu/sensu-docs-legacy/docs/0.26/reference/silencing.md

 the originating client's subscriptions match the subscription specified in the entry will be marked as silenced, regardless of the check name.

+_NOTE: Starting with version 0.26, Sensu clients automatically add a subscription containing their client name prefixed with the string `client:`.
+For example, client `i-424242` will automatically add subscription `client:i-424242`.
+Silencing checks at the individual client level requires clients to run Sensu 0.26+, or be manually configured with a `client:` subscription._

 ## Silencing entry specification

+Silencing entries are composed as a JSON document containing at least one of the required `subscription` or `check` attributes, and additional optional attributes as desired.
+Silencing entries are created, updated and deleted by submitting JSON documents to endpoints on the [`/silenced` API][2] via HTTP POST as shown in the examples below.

 ### Silencing entry attributes